Ishan Girdhar

 This article is in the Brain On Security Series, and the topic is Data Privacy Impact Assessment (DPIA)

-There are three reasons why I chose Data Privacy Impact Assessment (DPIA) for the first deep dive article in the Brain On Security Series.
+I chose Data Privacy Impact Assessment (DPIA) as the first deep-dive article in the Brain On Security Series for three reasons.

-1. It’s October 24, 2021, Wednesday afternoon, and I am panicking because I decided to publish h an article weekly on Wednesday.
+- It's Wednesday afternoon, October 24, 2021, and I am panicking because I decided to publish an article weekly on Wednesday.

-This article aims to help you prepare and conduct Data Protection Impact Assessments (DPIA).
+This article will help you prepare and conduct Data Protection Impact Assessments (DPIA).

 What is Data Privacy Impact Assessment (DPIA)?

 To understand DPIA, you must understand the General Data Protection Regulation (GDPR).
-To help you visualise, I have created the following mind map.
+To help you visualize, I have created the following mind map.

-GDPR has 11 Chapters.
-Each chapter is sub-divided into sections and articles.
-There are overall 99 Articles in GDPR spanning 11 chapters.
+The GDPR has 11 Chapters, each subdivided into sections and articles.
+There are 99 Articles in the GDPR overall, spanning 11 chapters.
 The link to the original GDPR is here.

 In GDPR, Chapter 4, Section 3, Article 35. defines DPIA as below: